bodhi37/arr-queue-doctor/README.md

 ## What it does

-It has one simple job, every 15 minutes:

 1. **Finds the stuck ones.** Downloads waiting too long with no progress, or finished files that aren't videos.
 2. **Throws out the bad egg.** Removes it from Sonarr/Radarr and blocks it so the same bad file isn't grabbed again.
 3. **Gets a better release.** Picks the healthiest replacement it can already see, or starts a fresh search if there's nothing good.